-We are a team of talented technicians, designers, and innovators based in Portland, Oregon, serving clients globally.
-We were founded by Michael Hoffman and Raven Zachary in July 2015, to help organizations design, develop, and launch mixed reality applications for Microsoft HoloLens and Windows Holographic.
+We are a team of talented developers, designers, and innovators based in Portland, Oregon, serving clients globally.
+We were founded by Michael Hoffman and Raven Zachary in July 2015, to help organizations design, develop, and launch mixed reality applications for Microsoft HoloLens and future Windows Mixed Reality devices.
 We truly believe that mixed reality will transform the way we work, live, and play.

 Michael Hoffman leads technical strategy and engineering for Object Theory, serving as lead architect and technical visioneer on all client engagements.
 Prior to Object Theory, Michael led the creation of showcase experiences for Microsoft HoloLens as a Principal Engineering Lead in Microsoft Studios.
 Michael’s Microsoft HoloLens work includes some of the remarkable demos created for Autodesk Fusion 360, Trimble, the JPL/NASA Curiosity Mars rover, and other undisclosed initiatives.
 Michael’s history also includes stints at Google/YouTube and Nike Digital Sport, working on a number of high profile projects.
 Michael is a startup veteran and has served as an executive-level leader at numerous startup ventures.